pvscreations/sample-demo/README.md

-For a much more intense page made by Jeremy Ellis around 2018-2019 about TensorflowJS is at this link   https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/
+For a much more intense page made by Jeremy Ellis around 2018-2019 about TensorflowJS is at this link   <a href="https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/">beginner-tensorflowjs-examples-in-javascript</a>